 Teachers often assign research papers to students, especially literature reviews.
 Literature reviews may be part of a larger research paper or stand alone on their own.
 Since conducting original research and writing a paper about it takes considerable time, instructors often require students prepare papers such as compare and contrast, critical essays or literature reviews instead.

 Although a literature review is considered a summary of previous research, it is more than that.
-You must select sources that move the research forward and then suggest ways that help other researchers move the subject forward.
+You must select sources that move the research forward.
+Then, you should suggest ways other researchers can move the subject further still.
 For example, if you are preparing a literature review for your sociology class, you may choose a topic such as bullying and social media or the gender wage gap.

 Researching Your Topic

 If you include a literature review as part of a larger research paper, that section appears after the introduction.
-The research sources in the literature review section back up your thesis statement and are relevant to the arguments you present in the rest of your school research paper.
+The research sources in the literature review section back up your thesis statement.
+They should be relevant to the arguments you present in the rest of your school research paper.

 Organizing Your Literature Review

 An APA style paper is organized in the author-date style.
-This means you cite the author’s name and year of publication within the text (in-text citation) along with the page number, if appropriate.
+This means you cite the author’s name and year of publication within the text with an in-text citation.
+You also include the page number, if appropriate.
 You then include the full information of that source in a reference list at the end of your paper.
 As a reference list contains only those sources you used within the text of your paper, every in-text citation must match with a reference list entry.